History of Gilan: 19th century

 Gilan was a major producer of silk beginning in the 15th century CE.
 As a result, it was one of the wealthiest provinces in Iran.
 Safavid annexation in the 16th century was at least partially motivated by this revenue stream.
 The silk trade, though not the production, was a monopoly of the Crown and the single most important source of trade revenue for the imperial treasury.
 As early as the 16th century and until the mid 19th century, Gilan was the major exporter of silk in Asia.
 The Shah farmed out this trade to Greek and Armenian merchants, and in return would receive a handsome portion of the proceeds.

+Map of the Province of Gilan in Qajar Iran.

 In the mid 19th century, a widespread fatal epidemic among the silk worms paralyzed Gilan's economy, causing widespread economic distress.
 Gilan's budding industrialists and merchants were increasingly dissatisfied with the weak and ineffective rule of the Qajars.
 Re-orientation of Gilan's agriculture and industry from silk to production of rice and the introduction of tea plantations were a partial answer to the decline of silk in the province.